 Do you experience chronic headaches?
 Do you want to confirm whether your constant headache is a migraine headache?
 This guide answers every question you’ve ever had about migraine headache symptoms, migraine stages, what causes migraines, how long migraines last, and migraine treatment, and how to talk to your doctor about migraines.

-What is a Migraine?
+What Is A Migraine?

 A migraine headache is a neurological condition characterised by an intense, constant headache, nausea, vomiting, and a strong sensitivity to light and sound.

-Migraine Headache Symptoms and Stages
+Migraine Headache Symptoms And Stages

 Migraines typically have four stages, though some migraine sufferers may skip a stage.